What are On-the-Run Treasuries?

 The Liquidity Premium

-The liquidity premium is a compensatory amount that the buyer pays for the added liquidity of the on-the-run Treasury.
-It’s also a bonus for the seller, who is likely to invest in less liquid treasuries.
+The liquidity premium is a compensatory amount that the buyer pays for the added liquidity.
+It’s also a bonus for the seller, who is likely to later invest in less liquid treasuries.
 The treasuries typically come with a longer maturity; they must be held for a longer period of time.
 The holder is thereby more exposed to market fluctuations and changes in the treasuries’ values.